BrenoTeixeira/health_insurance_ranking/README.md

 # 5.0.
 Machine Learning Model Applied

-For this project, we tested different models:
+For this project, different models were tested:

 - Logistic Regression
 - K-Nearest Neighbors